 There are penalties for noncompliance, so landlords should determine how to comply and be able to show proof of compliance if needed.

 To perform inspections, a person must be: (a) Certified by the American Society of Home Inspectors (ASHI), the International Association of Certified Home Inspectors (InterNACHI) or the Master Inspector Certification Board, and (b) certified as an R5, C5, or C8 Combination Building Inspector by the International Code Council (ICC).

 A list of qualified inspectors is available but is not all inclusive.
 It is the responsibility of property owners/managers to confirm that any inspector used is qualified.

 Affordable or public housing properties could have their application and licensing fees waived and can submit an alternative inspection report by a government agency if the property meets the exemption qualifications.
 New construction properties built within the last four years could also qualify for an inspection exemption.
 More information is on our website.

 There is no requirement to test water lines and water in the residential rental property inspection process.
 There are no state or federal regulations that require landlords to tell tenants if the property has lead plumbing.
 Denver Water has programs for customers in its service area, including free testing kits.
 Contact Denver Water for more information.

-Because inspections will be performed by third-party inspectors, the cost is not set by the city.
-Costs will vary based on each inspector’s pricing and (for multiunit properties) the number of units that need to be inspected.
+Because inspections and reinspections will be performed by third-party inspectors, the cost is not set by the city.
+Costs for inspections and reinspections will vary based on each inspector’s pricing and (for multiunit properties) the number of units that need to be inspected and possibly reinspected.
 The program requires at least 10% of units at a multiunit rental property be inspected (or one if there are fewer than 10 units).
 Units must be randomly selected by the inspector using a random number generator.

 Residential rental licenses are non-transferable.
 Residential rental licenses are valid for four years, unless ownership changes.